ncclab-sustech/DyEmo-movieDanmu/README.md

 # DyEmo-movieDanmu
-### Crowdsourcing emotion trajectories: Decoding emotion dynamics from Danmu during naturalistic movie viewing.
+### Danmu captures temporal and state-space structure in population-level emotion dynamics.
-Emotions are inherently dynamic, yet existing methods fail to capture their fine-grained temporal evolution in naturalistic contexts.
-Here, we introduce a large language model (LLM)-based framework that decodes high-resolution, multidimensional emotion dynamics from massive-scale crowdsourced Danmu (i.e., bullet-screen comments) during naturalistic movie viewing.
-We derive continuous ratings across multiple emotion categories from 7.6 million Danmu comments spanning over 100 widely viewed full-length movies, yielding emotion trajectories with second-level temporal resolution.
-These trajectories align closely with human annotations and demonstrate robustness across various LLM architectures, Danmu sender cohorts, posting-year cohorts, and languages.
-Leveraging these data, we quantify key dynamical properties—such as inertia, instability, controllability, and self-similarity.
-Furthermore, we show that the dynamic emotion space is structured around three dimensions—polarity, complexity, and intensity—forming a continuous landscape of mixed emotional states rather than discrete emotion categories.
-This scalable and ecologically grounded approach provides a powerful framework for understanding emotion dynamics in naturalistic viewing.
+Emotions are inherently dynamic, yet their fine-grained temporal and multidimensional organization remains difficult to characterize in naturalistic settings.
+To examine how emotional expression unfolds at the population level, we derived second-level, multidimensional trajectories from 7.57 million temporally anchored Danmu comments spanning 198 hours of naturalistic viewing, with large language models used for semantic inference.
+The resulting trajectories converged with human judgments and neural responses and remained robust across language models, independent audience samples, posting periods, and linguistic contexts.
+Different emotion dimensions exhibited distinct temporal signatures in persistence, variability, and transition properties, and these dynamics predicted audience engagement beyond static emotion profiles.
+When considered jointly, the emotion trajectories occupied a shared low-dimensional space organized by polarity, complexity, and intensity, with states concentrated around a recurrent central basin and varying systematically in activation, blending, and trajectory speed toward the periphery.
+Together, these findings reveal temporal and state-space organization of population-level emotion dynamics and demonstrate the value of temporally aligned digital traces for observing such dynamics at scale.

 ![fig1_framework4](https://github.com/user-attachments/assets/31f5e4c5-5496-456f-8ae1-bd662cfac15b)